Nothing can be more unnerving than smelling a burnt odor from a dryer.

 I would also get a fire extinguisher handy just in case it turns into a dryer fire.

 Step 2.
-Disconnect The Flex Vent From Dryer And Wall
+Disconnect The Flex Vent Behind The Dryer

 The wall duct is the portion of the duct that goes to the outside.
 This duct should be made out of rigid metal ductwork and not flex duct.

-Remove the flex vent from the wall.
-With the wall duct opening visible, take a flashlight and look inside the duct for any issues
+You can take a flashlight and look inside the wall duct for any issues.

-And don’t forget to shine a flashlight into the duct that is inside the dryer.
+Use a flashlight to inspect the duct that is inside the dryer.

 If the vent hood is on an exterior wall, it may be pretty easy to inspect.
 However, if the dryer vent goes to the roof, soffit, or crawlspace — you may want to hire a professional to check it out.

 Dryer vents also commonly have pest screens to keep out animals like birds.
-Frequently, these screens have overly small holes which traps lint and also leads to a blockage.
+Frequently, these screens have overly small holes which trap lint and also lead to blockage.

 It would be a good idea to keep one person near the dryer with a fire extinguisher while another person quickly checks the air flow outside.